ronald55699/Capstone-2/README.md

 # Capstone 2 - Predicting individual annual cost of medical insurance by ML method
 Lok Hang Ronald,Wong
-Springboard Data Science Career Track, Dec 2020 cohort
+<br/>Springboard Data Science Career Track, Dec 2020 cohort

 ### Problem Statement:
 What are the underlying factors affecting one medical insurance cost?
 Can start-up companies predict the medical insurance cost and provide consulting service to their customers?